SinisaVukmirovic/Interview-question-1/README.md

 ##### **1. Section** with numbers to pick
 Should contain awailable numbers to pick, ranging from 1 to 30.
-Minimum of picked numbers is 1, maximum of picked is 5.
+Minimum of picked numbers is 1, maximum of picked numbers is 5.
 Picked numbers should be colored differently.

 ##### **2. Section** with control buttons